Key Concepts

 Tier: 3

-What it is Scheduled background maintenance.
+What it is Scheduled background maintenance: a controller that turns entropy signals into bounded maintenance work.
 Most teams start with the “90% solution”: human-approved scheduled runs.

 Automated Refactoring Under Guards